vladlpavlov/Pythagoras/README.md

 ## What Is It?

 An experimental framework that aims to democratize access to distributed serverless compute.
-We make it simple and inexpensive to create and run cloud-based massively parallel algorithms from within local Python scripts and notebooks.
+We make it simple and inexpensive to create and run cloud-deployed massively parallel algorithms from within local Python scripts and notebooks.
 Pythagoras makes data scientists' lives easier, while allowing them to solve more complex problems in a shorter time with smaller budgets.